jostmey/RestrictedBoltzmannMachine/README.md

 The scripts require several modules, which have to be installed in the Julia environment.
 To add them, launch `julia` and run `Pkg.add("MNIST")` and `Pkg.add("StatsBase")`.

+## Performance

+This package is not written for speed.
+It is meant to serve as a working example of an artificial neural network.
+As such, there is no GPU acceleration.
+Training using only the CPU can take days or even weeks.
+The training time can be shortened by reducing the number of updates, but this could lead to poorer performance on the test data.
+Consider using an exising machine learning package when searching for a deployable solution.

 ## RUN

 Training the neural network can take several days or even weeks.
 Set the working directory to this folder and run the following in the command line terminal.